BugBusterSWE/sweetjs-compiler/README.md

 * `code` - The expended code
 * `sourceMap` - The source map

-If some errors is occurred, a exception is throw.
+If some errors is occurred, an exception is throw.

 Example:
 ```javascript